Naltrexone implants success rate

 First generation of Naltrexone blockers

-The first Naltrexone implants for clinical as opposed to experimental use were made around 1997 by Lance L Gooberman (Pellet Technologies LLC, NJ), George Malmberg (Wedgewood Pharmacy, NJ) and Alan R Tripp.
+The first Naltrexone implants for clinical as opposed to experimental use took place around 1997 by Lance L Gooberman (Pellet Technologies LLC, NJ), George Malmberg (Wedgewood Pharmacy, NJ) and Alan R Tripp.
 See the patent These ‘first generation’ models currently consist of a cigarette-butt size pellet of compressed naltrexone powder with a small percentage of magnesium stearate.
 Magnesium stearate is apparently a normal component of implants but sometimes causes tissue irritation.
 At one time, they also contained 10mg of slow-release triamcinolone to reduce allergic reactions.
 These drug implants dissolve and disappear completely in about 5-7 weeks on average.
 Naltrexone implants success rate got improved significantly.

 Second generation of Naltrexone blockers